Electronic Access Agreement

 Limits: We and any third party may set access limits, including the amount of money you are allowed to send or receive when you use the e-Transfer Service.

-Part 12 – Mobile Cheque Deposit applies only when you use Mobile Cheque Deposit.
+Part 11 – Mobile Cheque Deposit terms and conditions apply only when you use Mobile Cheque Deposit.

 Description: Mobile Cheque Deposit is a service that we offer which enables you to create, deliver and deposit Images to eligible Deposit Accounts (Mobile Cheque Deposit).